mozilla/DeepSpeech/README.md

 ![Usage](images/usage.gif)

-Pre-built binaries that can be used for performing inference with a trained model can be installed with `pip`.
+Pre-built binaries that can be used for performing inference with a trained model can be installed with `pip3`.
 Proper setup using virtual environment is recommended and you can find that documented [below](#using-the-python-package).

 A pre-trained English model is available for use, and can be downloaded using [the instructions below](#getting-the-pre-trained-model).